-Red Payments 2023: Card Processing Reviews & Complaints
+Red Payments Reviews & Complaints

 Red Payments Logo

-Red Payments Rating
+About Red Payments

 Red Payments is a merchant account provider that appears to operate as a DBA of National Merchant Services.
 The two companies share an address at 132 W 36th St, New York, New York 10018, and the National Merchant Services website displays some ad copy that mentions Red Payments by name.
 Red Payments serves most standard-risk business types and claims to serve over 10,000 merchants.
 The company also claims to have been founded in 2008, but it was not incorporated in the state of New York until 2011.